 When you make these, resist the urge to add more vinegar or omit the water.
 If you use too much vinegar, they get really sour.
 I find the splash of water, and a combination of balsamic and white vinegar together is perfect!

-Pear Infused White Balsamic Glazed Roasted Onions
+Pear or Raspberry Infused White Balsamic Glazed Roasted Onions

 - Roasting pan.
-If you want these on the table in a half-hour use a microwave-safe pan and a *disposable roasting pan, or even make a tray out of foil.
+If you want these on the table in a half-hour use a microwave-safe pan and a *disposable roasting pan, or even make a tray out of non stick foil.
 I highly recommend a disposable roasting pan for easy cleanup when roasting.
 Balsamic & brown sugar together make for a sticky cleanup!

 - Small bowl – for marinade.